Development of professional competencies: levels, methods and models. Definition of competencies

 - be unambiguous

-- describe in simple terms
+- be described in simple language

 - have a simple structure

-- have a coherent structural logic.
+- have a harmonious structural logic.

 To be clear and easy to understand, the competency model should contain the language and phrases used within the organization.
 The model must be built in such a way that it is easy to follow this model.
-If the competency model is unclear and users find it difficult to use the model, interest in competencies is likely to be lost.
+If the competency model is unclear and users find it difficult to use the model, interest in the competencies is likely to be lost.

 Relevance

-Relevance for all roles - common models
+Relevance for all roles - general models

 Accounting for expected changes